Scotichronicon

 The Scotichronicon is a 15th-century chronicle by the Scottish historian Walter Bower.
 It is a continuation of historian-priest John of Fordun's earlier work Chronica Gentis Scotorum beginning with the founding of Ireland and thereby Scotland by Scota with Goídel Glas.

+The chronicle consists of 16 books written in Latin.
+The book's composition started in 1440.
+It was completed in 1447.
+The last event covered in the chronicle is the death of James I of Scotland in 1437.
+The chronicle depicts Robin Hood as a historical figure.
+He is depicted as one of the rebels in the Second Barons' War (1264-1267).

 The work

 Bower began the work in 1440 at the request of a neighbour, Sir David Stewart of Rosyth.
 The completed work, in its original form, consists of 16 books, of which the first five and a portion of the sixth (to 1163) are Fordun's, or mainly his, for Bower added to them at places.
 In the later books, down to the reign of Robert I (1371), he was aided by Fordun's Gesta Annalia, but from that point to the close, the work is original and of contemporary importance, especially for James I, with whose death it ends.
 The task was finished in 1447.

 Abridgments

 Bower engaged in a reduction or "abridgment" of the Scotichronicon in the last two years of his life, which is known as the Book of Cupar, and which is preserved in the Advocates' library, Edinburgh (MS. 35.
 1. 7).
 Other abridgments, not by Bower, were made about the same time, one about 1450 (perhaps by Patrick Russell, a Carthusian of Perth) preserved in the Advocates' library (MS. 35.
 6. 7) and another in 1461 by an unknown writer, also preserved in the same collection (MS. 35.
 5. 2).
 Copies of the full text of the Scotichronicon, by different scribes, are extant.
 There are two in the British Library, in The Black Book of Paisley, and in Harley MS 712; one in the Advocates' library, from which Walter Goodall printed his edition (Edinburgh, 1759), and one in the library of Corpus Christi College, Cambridge.